Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 > - Kraken2: viral refseq database, `--kraken2_db`
 > - Kaiju: clustered [RVDB](https://rvdb.dbi.udel.edu/), `--kaiju_db`

-As Kajiu and Kraken2 can have different taxonomic assignments, an additional step is performed to resolve potential inconsistencies in taxonomy and to identify the taxonomy of the contigs.
+As Kaiju and Kraken2 can have different taxonomic assignments, an additional step is performed to resolve potential inconsistencies in taxonomy and to identify the taxonomy of the contigs.
 This is done with a custom script that is based on `KrakenTools extract_kraken_reads.py` and `kaiju-Merge-Outputs`.

 ```mermaid
 graph LR;